 WHERE DO I GO FROM HERE?

 I really enjoyed speaking at the conference, and I welcome the opportunity to do so at other venues where people want to gain insight into the creative side of graphic and creative business.
 Graphic design will continue in both my Westport, CT, studio and the Luminary office I rent in New York City, but I am eliminating some of the work that is no longer part of my long-term plan and concentrating on what I love to do and do best: annual report design, logo design, ad design, and business-to-business print and digital design.
 And I will continue to mentor young designers as I have been doing for the past 10 years.

-If you are a creative (graphic designer, writer, photographer, illustrator, web developer) I recommend you check out the Creatives’ Roundtable and join our great community!
+If you are a creative (graphic designer, writer, photographer, illustrator, web developer) I recommend you check out the Creatives Roundtable and join our great community!
+And if you need help with your marketing materials?
+Let’s talk!